Statue of Liberty Crown Visit

 Tips for visiting the Crown of the Statue of Liberty

-• Wear comfortable shoes for the tour.
-You will spend a lot of time on your feet queuing at security checkpoints, taking long walks and climbing many stairs to the Crown.
+- Wear comfortable shoes for the tour.
+You'll spend a lot of time on your feet queuing at security checkpoints, taking long walks and climbing many stairs to the Crown.

-• Go to the toilet after passing the monument's security checkpoint.
-These are the only toilets inside the Statue so I advise you to go before your visit so you don't have to leave the Crown early because of an unwelcome call of nature.
+- Go to the toilet after passing through the monument's security checkpoint.
+These are the only toilets inside the Statue, so I advise you to go before your visit so that you don't have to leave the Crown early because of an unwelcome call of nature.